YazanSneneh/reading-notes/lab2-read.md

   * pwd - stands for print working directory and print the current url where I stand. example result : ya@a: /home/yaz

-  * ls - stands for list and it list all files and directorys inside location i stand right now and it takes options tho. example results:   bin   Documents  public_html    file.txt
+  * ls - List files in directory. example results:   `bin   Documents  public_html    file.txt`.

       **options:**
         there are many options but these are most used and we can combine them.
         1. ls -l : stands for long listing and it return directories and files with informations and show permissions read write.
         2. ls -t : sort by time & date
-        3. ls -a : list all files including hidden file starting with '.'
+        3. ls -a : list all files including hidden file starting with:  `.git .gitignore bin   Documents  public_html    file.txt`

   * cd - stands for change directory, it allow me to navigate around directories. example : **yaz@a: cd document** will navigate me to document file.
        **NOTE**: If you run the command cd without any arguments then it will always take you back to your home directory.
+### manipulation of files
+   * mv - move file from source to distination if dist not found will create one and trasfer everything in source to new file.
+     * i use it to rename too.  `mv file.txt file2.txt`

+   * rm - remove file `rm file.txt`.
+     * rm -r to remove folder including files inside : `rm -r folderName`

 # FILES in linux
   linux is that under the hood, everything is actually a file.
 A text file is a file, a directory is a file, your keyboard is a file (one that the system reads from only), your monitor is a file (one that the system writes to only) etc.